You have been given a due date, and this is your first time as an expectant Father. So how do you prepare for the final weeks of pregnancy?

-It depends how confident you are that your car will be safe!
-You do not want your car being broken into on the night before the childbirth…..
+It depends on how confident you are that your car will be safe!
+You do not want your car broken into on the night before childbirth.

-In the last few weeks of my wives pregnancy, I put us both in ‘essential travel only’ mode.
-That basically meant the supermarket and my work.
+In the last few weeks of my wife’s pregnancy, I put us both in ‘essential travel only’ mode.
+That meant the stores and my work.

 During those trips, the bags were in the car.
-When we were at home, I put them back in the spare bedroom!
+I put them back in the spare bedroom when we were at home!

 4. Practice Baby Changing Skills

-Maybe you could start this before 35 weeks but now is also a very good time.
+Maybe you could start this before 35 weeks but now is also a perfect time.